-This heritage listed former pump house is only 70m from the Murray River.
-With a current floor area of 280m2, the space will be extended by an additional 54.5m2 to allow for reception/entry, office space and toilet facilities.
+With a current floor area of 280m2, the space will be extended by an additional 55m2 to allow for office space, a lunch room and toilet facilities.

-The PumpHouse MakerSpace will breathe new life into a heritage-listed building.
-Equipped with the tools and machinery required across four mediums – ceramics, metalwork, jewellery and woodwork – this space will become a mecca for artists and makers who are keen to collaborate and learn new creative skills.
+Equipped with the tools and machinery required across three mediums, currently identified as – ceramics, fibre art, and fine arts – this space will become a mecca for artists and makers who are keen to collaborate and learn new creative skills.

-The PumpHouse Maker Space project is one project of three funded by the Regional Cultural Fund.
-The total grant allocated is $1.2 million.
+The PumpHouse Maker Space project is one project of three components funded by the Regional Cultural Fund.
+The Loves Residence (renamed ‘GreenHouse: National Artist Residency’) and the Curator’s Cottage renovation projects were complete in 2021.
+The total grant allocated to the project is $1.3 million.